 Duncan's story

 Duncan is an IT project manager.
-He chose to use an umbrella company to help him manage his payroll admin but ended up in a tax avoidance scheme.
+He chose to use an umbrella company to help him manage his payroll admin, without double-checking the details, and ended up in a tax avoidance scheme.

 • you have been encouraged to get into a tax avoidance scheme